Net::Whois - Scraper checks domain data via RDAP and WHOIS

 Queries

-You should specify the domain of the target site as queries, for example:
+As queries, you must specify the domain of the target site, for example:

 a-parser.com